kreijack/bombrowser/tests/TESTS.md

 - From the edit window, delete the first revision
 - Delete the last revision

+Expected result:
+- after the deletes, the code "from date" is the same of the first code
-Expected result: after any delete, the initial "from date" and the final "to date" are the same
+- the final "to date" are the same of the last code

 Passed: [X]